j-mie6/parsley/docs/tutorial/effective-lexing.md

 The `implicitSymbol` function we developed before, along with `operator` and `keyword` are all implemented by `lexer.lexeme.symbol`.
 The `names.identifier` parser accounts for the keyword problem for us.
-The basic `numeric.natural.decimal` parser meets our needs without any additional configuration: it also returns `BigInt`, which is arbitrary precision.
+The basic `natural.decimal` parser meets our needs without any additional configuration: it also returns `BigInt`, which is arbitrary precision.
 By using `token.lexeme`, this will already handle the whitespace and atomicity of the token for us.
 This is just the tip of the iceberg